How to Adopt using this site

 A $125 deposit, per animal, will be required to receive a Bidder ID number.
 Deposits can be checks (made out to DOI - BLM) mailed to the address above, or Credit Card numbers given over the telephone.
 All Credit Card Deposits will be held until the end of bidding.
 If you are not a successful high bidder, the credit card information will be destroyed without being processed.
 The check will be deposited, but if you are not a successful high bidder, you will receive a refund on the check.
 If you are a successful high bidder, the deposit will be processed after the close of bidding, and $125 will be deducted from your total bid when you pick up the animal.
 The deposit is used to ship and hold the animal until it is picked up.
-If an adopter does not pick up an animal, the deposit may not be refunded.
+If an adopter does not pick up an animal, the deposit will not be refunded.

 Proxy bidding allows the computer to bid for you.
 This will automatically raise your bid (by $5) up to your maximum, every time your high bid is challenged.
 Proxy bids can be set for $2,000 above the current bid.
 Bidders can raise their proxy throughout the bidding process.
 Proxy bidding is especially convenient during the last few minutes of bidding, when screen refreshing may not keep up with the current bids.